 \paragraph{Effect of Two-Stage Decoding.} We further ablate how decoding steps are allocated between the iterative refinement stage ($T_{\mathrm{fine}}$) and the deterministic validation stage ($T_{\mathrm{val}}$).
 We keep the total number of steps fixed at 16 and report Avg.
 Len. of CALVIN ABCD$\rightarrow$D and average success rate of LIBERO in \Cref{tab:ablation_two_stage}.
 As shown in the table, using only iterative refinement ($T_{\mathrm{val}}=0$) yields weaker performance.
 Introducing a short validation stage improves both benchmarks, and $T_{\mathrm{fine}}=14, T_{\mathrm{val}}=2$ achieves the best overall trade-off.
 In contrast, allocating too many steps to the validation stage slightly hurts action quality, suggesting that excessive early greedy release reduces refinement flexibility.
 Therefore, we use $T_{\mathrm{fine}}=14$ and $T_{\mathrm{val}}=2$ in all experiments.

 \paragraph{Comparison of Velocity Field Constructions.} To further analyze the effect of velocity-field design, we compare the embedding-guided formulation with the head-based formulation across training steps.
-As shown in~\Cref{fig:velocity_field_compare}, the embedding-guided variant converges faster in the early stages of training and consistently reaches better final task performance.
-This trend indicates that embedding guidance provides more informative and smooth optimization signals, leading to both improved data efficiency and a stronger final policy.
+As shown in~\Cref{fig:velocity_field_compare}, the embedding-guided variant converges faster in the early stages of training and consistently achieves better task performance.
+This trend indicates that embedding guidance provides more informative and smoother optimization signals, leading to both improved data efficiency and a stronger policy.